Frobeniusnorm/adt-interpreter/README.md

 equations on top-level-scope.
 Those are allowed to access all operations of all Axioms defined in that file.

+## Usage
+Pass the file name on the command line as an argument.
+There are not Options yet.

 ## Build
 You need the JDK 8 or higher, the Scala Compiler Version 3 and sbt.
 Then just clone the project and execute `sbt run` to build and run it.
 If you want to generate executables use the command `assembly` in sbt i.e. `sbt assembly`.